François Achille Bazaine: French Foreign Legion and Algeria

 In 1838, he joined the 4th Light Infantry with his French rank of Lieutenant.
-On 20 October 1839, he was re-promoted to captain in the Legion in Algeria.
+On 20 October 1839, he was re-promoted to Captain in the Legion in Algeria.
 In 1840, he passed to the 8th Chasseurs à Pied Battalion.
-He took in a part to the expeditions in Miliana where he was cited, from Kabylie and Morocco.
-Promoted to Commandant – Major, on 10 March 1844, he was assigned to the 58th Line Infantry Regiment in quality as the Arab Bureau Chief of Tlemcen.
-By decree on 9 November 1845, he was promoted to the rank of Officer in france's Legion of Honour., following the combat of Sidi Kafir.
-Cited to the combat of Sidi Afis, on 24 March 1846, he passed to the 5th Line Infantry Regiment while still in charge of Arab relations, in 1847.
-He was cited at the combats of Afir for his contribution to the submission of AbdelKader in December.
-Promoted to Lieutenant-colonel on 11 April 1848, he was assigned to the 19th Light Infantry Regiment then went back to the 5th Line Infantry Regiment on 30 August in quality as superior commander of the place of Tlemcen.
-On 4 June 1850, he was designated as a colonel in the 55th Infantry Division (55^{e} de ligne) and Director of the Arab Affairs division of Oran.
+He took in part in the expeditions in Miliana where he was cited, as well as in Kabylie and Morocco.
+Promoted to Commandant–Major on 10 March 1844, he was assigned to the 58th Line Infantry Regiment as the Arab Bureau Chief of Tlemcen.
+On 9 November 1845, he was promoted to the rank of Officer of the Legion of Honour,.
+Cited for the Battle of Sidi Brahim, on 24 March 1846, he passed to the 5th Foreign Infantry Regiment while still in charge of Arab relations.
+He was cited at the combats of Afir for his contribution to the submission of Abd al-Qadir.
+Promoted to Lieutenant-Colonel on 11 April 1848, he was assigned to the 19th Light Infantry Regiment then went back to the 5th Line Infantry Regiment on 30 August superior commander of Tlemcen.
+On 4 June 1850, he was designated as a colonel in the 55th Infantry Division (55^{e} de ligne) and Director of the Arab Affairs division at Oran.

-On 4 February 1851, he was placed at the head of the 1st Regiment of the 1st Foreign Legion 1^{er} R.E.L.E, and the next month, he commanded the subdivision of Sidi Bel Abbès (Algeria), a post which he occupied until 1854.
-During this commandment time, he married Maria Juaria Gregorio Tormo de la Soledad, on 12 June 1852.
+On 4 February 1851, he was placed at the head of the 1st Regiment of the 1st Foreign Legion 1^{er} R.E.L.E and. the next month, he commanded the subdivision of Sidi Bel Abbès, a post which he occupied until 1854.